 Architect Michael Jordan, a Chicago Architect, is New York on business.
 A beautiful stranger identifying herself as Janet Dunn, runs into the taxi cab he's using.
 He volunteers to put a package into the mailbox for her after she hastily addresses the envelope.
 Infatuated with her goes to see her at her hotel.
 She brushes him off and closes the door in his face.
 He is about to leave when he hears a shot.
 Janet opens the door and falls into his arms dead.
 Now everyone believes that he's the killer.
 A mysterious group that's after the package is now after him.
 His only ally is Kate Hellman, who has secrets of her own.
 To clear his name they have to find out what was in the package, who wants it and why.
 Written by

-Among the many scenes filmed in and around New York were those shot in the exclusive Knickerbocker Club, which was originally chartered in 1871.
-Hanky Panky (1982) was the first ever feature film to be granted permission to film at this New York landmark.
+Some scenes were shot in the exclusive Knickerbocker Club in New York City, which was originally chartered in 1871.
+This was the first time a film had been granted permission to shoot there.
 See more »

 The main cast is identified at the end with a brief scene in which they were involved that freezes as the actor and character name is shown, except for Richard Widmark, who is credited over the scene of the exploding helicopter.
 See more »